 Has your insurance premium gone up?
 Here’s what might be behind the increase – and what you can do to help keep your homeowner rates in check.

 Reasons Beyond Your Control

-- Labor and construction materials have gone up
+- Labor and construction material costs have gone up.

 A part of your premium is based on how much it would cost to rebuild your property if there were a total loss (such as a fire or other covered catastrophic event that occurred).
 These reconstruction costs ebb and flow, and they rely heavily on economic factors and market prices of both materials and labor.
 As these costs rise, insurance carriers adjust your coverage amount to reflect these local factors.

 Local weather and environmental conditions have a big impact on your premiums.
-When catastrophes like wildfires, wind, or hail rise in your area, it increases the risk to your property, and insurance carriers typically increase rates in tandem.
-Upticks in damaging weather conditions, like hail, wind, tornadoes, and hurricanes can also cause a rise in premiums.
+When catastrophes like wildfires, wind or hail are on the rise in your area, it increases the risk to your property, and insurance carriers typically increase rates in tandem.
+Upticks in damaging weather conditions like hail, wind, tornadoes and hurricanes can also cause a rise in premiums.

 As your property gets older, it becomes more vulnerable to damage and loss.
-Plumbing, HVAC, and electrical systems are typically more liable to break down (or even cause fires or other issues), and structural components like the roof, foundation, and other features can be more easily damaged by weather, as well as general usage.
+Plumbing, HVAC and electrical systems are typically more liable to break down (or even cause fires or other issues), and structural components like the roof, foundation and other features can be more easily damaged by weather, as well as general wear and tear.
 As a result, your insurance carrier may increase your premiums to account for these added risks.

 Though your home’s aging isn’t something you can slow down, you may want to consider replacing any fixtures or features that are more than 20 years old.
 When you do so, alert your insurance agent, and it may help reduce your rates.